CyberKatalog/cert-warning-list-scraper/README.md

 - Maintains detailed metadata about each file (size, checksum, download times, etc.)
 - Generates summary reports of the downloaded data
 - Configures cron jobs for automatic updates
+- Provides GitHub Actions workflow for automated downloads and artifact creation

 ## Setup